Dhruv0705/React/utube_app/README.md

+# UTube App
+### UTube App is a modern video sharing application built using React.js, Material UI, Node.js, and TypeScript.
+The app offers a seamless user experience with stunning video sections, custom categories, responsive channel and video cards, channel pages, and a video player.

+The app is designed with an emphasis on reusability and responsive design, using functional components and styled components for an attractive and intuitive user interface.
+It utilizes React Router for navigation, as well as hooks and functional components for added functionality.

+The app also integrates with the Rapid API and the Youtube V3 Rapid API, allowing it to fetch unlimited data from various sources.
+Features include video uploading, search, profile pages, comments, and a feed and sidebar.

 React video sharing app UI design | Youtube UI clone with react and typescript

 Youtube clone application  using React.js, Material UI, Node.jS,